saphyron/HypeCrawler/README.md

 3. Follow the description standard set in already implemented tests.

 **Execution of tests**
-* Run the tests in terminal from project root with: *npm run tests*
+* Run the tests in terminal from project root with: *npm run test*

 ## Contact